Planning-Inspectorate/appeal-planning-decision/README.md

 ## Feature Flag

 We have incorporated Azure feature flag functionality into the common package for use across the solution.
-Feature flags should be set up in the infra, and can be used by importing the `isFeatureActive` function from `@pins/common`, i.e;
+Feature flags should be set up in portal under the 'app configuration' section, where you can select your desired environment and configure flags accordingly, and can be used by importing the `isFeatureActive` function from `@pins/common`, i.e;

 ```
   const { isFeatureActive } = require('@pins/common');